dwmkerr/boxes/README.md

 <img alt="Screenshot: The AWS EC2 Instances console showing two boxes and the boxid tag" src="https://github.com/dwmkerr/boxes/raw/main/docs/aws-instance-tags.png" width="480">

 In this screenshot I have two instances tagged, one with the value `steambox` (used for gaming) and one with `torrentbox` (for fast BitTorrent downloads).

+If you want to be able to report on costs, follow the instructions at [Enabling Cost Reporting](#enabling-cost-reporting).

 Install the Boxes CLI with: